 MARISA is led by the non-profit RAND Corporation, in partnership with researchers in Penn State University’s Earth and Environmental Systems Institute, and the Environment, Energy, Sustainability and Health Institute at Johns Hopkins University, along with support from researchers in the Department of Earth and Atmospheric Sciences at Cornell University.
+A separate NOAA award for a Chesapeake Bay Coastal Climate Extension pilot program support the participation of researchers from the Center for Coastal Resources Management at the Virginia Institute of Marine Sciences.

 Click here to see our flyer, which we encourage you to share with others.